 To succeed with content marketing, you must tie your content to your business goals.
 It’s not about producing more content, it’s about creating better, more purpose-driven content.
-How does the content you create today serve your business goals?
+How does the content you create serve your business?

 Every piece of content you create must serve your business: whether it’s about building trust, attracting new clients or employees, raising awareness or collecting feedback from your audience.